LispCookbook/cl-cookbook/data-structures.md

 The `access` library given above provides this, with `(accesses var key1 key2…)`.

-## Appendix C - Collections Type Hierarchy
+## Appendix D - Collections Type Hierarchy

 *Solid nodes are concrete types, while dashed ones are type aliases.
 For example, `'string` is an alias for an array of characters of any size, `(array character (*))`.*